 Weave comes with a Quick Fill feature that lets small businesses send out up to ten messages at once to customers that might be anxious to fill cancelled time slots.
 These text blasts are much more convenient than scrambling to call clients at the last minute.
 If customers accept an appointment time, they are automatically removed from the Quick Fill list.

-Businesses are dealing with an unusually high level of cancellations right now due to the COVID-19 pandemic.
-Utilizing Quick Fill lists is an excellent way to reach clients that might be eager to get essential or emergency services, but are scheduled further out.
+Utilizing Quick Fill lists is an excellent way to reach clients that might be eager to get essential or emergency services during a pandemic or personal health crisis, but are scheduled further out.

 Quick Fill lists also systematize and optimize the work your administrative team does in combating cancellations.
 They can contact far more customers in far less time, letting them manage cancellations without sacrificing their attention to other operations and customers that are actually showing up for appointments.